-There was extensive consultation of stakeholders during the review studies, and before and after the Consultation Forum meetings.
+There was extensive consultation of stakeholders during the review studies and before and after the Consultation Forum meetings.
 Further external expertise was collected and analysed during this process.

 Stakeholders (industry, Member States, NGOs) were consulted during the Lot 8/9/19 review study in two occasions.
-A 1st stakeholder meeting was held on 5 February 2015 on the MEErP (12) Task 0, 1, 2 and 3 reports; a 2nd meeting was held on 17 June 2015 on the Task 4, 5 and 6 reports.
+A first stakeholder meeting was held on 5 February 2015 on the MEErP (13) Task 0, 1, 2 and 3 reports; a second meeting was held on 17 June 2015 on the Task 4, 5 and 6 reports.

 Study reports were updated to reflect stakeholders' comments.
 Importantly, the future projections for LED prices and LED efficiencies used in the analysis of the MELISA model were agreed with industry.
-Stakeholder comments were also taken into account when preparing the Commission Working Document (WD) for the Ecodesign Consultation Forum (ECF) of 7 December 2015.
+Stakeholder comments were also taken into account when preparing the Commission working document for the Ecodesign Consultation Forum (ECF) of 7 December 2015.

-The comments on the 2015 WD showed a lack of consensus among stakeholders on the general approach, the level of ambition and on many details.
-To resolve this situation following the 2015 ECF, between Spring 2016 and Spring 2017 further stakeholder meetings took place in an attempt to address the different comments.
+The comments on the 2015 working document showed a lack of consensus among stakeholders on the general approach, on the level of ambition and on many details, especially for the ecodesign part.
+To resolve this situation and address the different comments, additional stakeholder meetings were held after the 2015 ECF, between spring 2016 and spring 2017.
 The MELISA model was extensively discussed with industry experts and adapted accordingly.

-A second ECF took place on 7 December 2017 and a public consultation was held until 7 May 2018.
+A second ECF took place on 7 December 2017.

-Preparatory Study on Light Sources for Ecodesign and/or Energy Labelling Requirements ('Lot 8/9/19'), Task reports 0-7, VHK for the European Commission, October 2015. http://ecodesign-lightsources.eu/documents.
+Preparatory Study on Light Sources for Ecodesign and/or Energy Labelling Requirements ('Lot 8/9/19'), Task reports 0-7, VHK for the European Commission, October 2015. http://ecodesignlightsources.eu/documents.

-11 COM(2016) 773 final, Brussels, November 2016
+11 COM(2016) 773 final, Brussels, November 2016.